tchwojkofrank/adventofcode2024/README.md

 # adventofcode2024

+## Spoiler warning
+I'll document each day in a readme file, so don't go delving into the subdirectories if you want to avoid spoilers.

 ## A little Rust-y
 I'll be working in Rust this year.
 As usual, the code will be quick and dirty.